Notebooks-Now/submission-instructions/setup.md

 🛠 Make a local working copy of your repository

 How you create a local clone of your repository depends on how you are used to working with `git`.
-Assuming that you are using the `git` command line and have `ssh` configured
+Assuming that you are using the `git` command line and have `ssh` configured:

 - copy the `ssh` clone URI from GitHub (as shown above)
 - Open a terminal or command prompt and navigate to a suitable working folder